MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/how-wip-works-mip.md

 ms.date: 08/27/2018
 ---

-# How Windows Information Protection works with Microsoft Information Protection
+# How Windows Information Protection works with Microsoft Information Protection labels

-Microsoft provides different information protection technologies that work together as an integrated solution to help enterprises:
+Microsoft Information Protection technologies work together as an integrated solution to help enterprises:

 - Discover corporate data on endpoint devices
 - Classify and label information based on its content and context
-- Protect corporate data from leaving to non-business environments
+- Protect corporate data from unintentionally leaving to non-business environments
-- Enable audit reports of user intercations with corporate data on endpoint devices
+- Enable audit reports of user interactions with corporate data on endpoint devices

-This topic explains howWindows Information Protection works with other Microsoft information protection technologies.
+This topic explains how Windows Information Protection works with the other Microsoft Information Protection technologies.

 ## What is Microsoft Information Protection?